SKELLERN SHORT LIST 2019 – LECTURER SYNOPSES (in alphabetical order).

 9.00pm Plaque presentation:

-Professor Lawrie Elliot (JPMHN Editor) - University of Glasgow
+Professor Lawrie Elliott (JPMHN Editor) - University of Glasgow

 Professor Mick Mckeown - Making the most of militant and maverick tendencies for mental health nursing.